 A concise statement of actions undertaken or planned in response to the recommendation, as well as a timetable for implementation.

 Upon receipt of the response, Internal Audit shall forward the draft audit report and response to the cognizant vice president, together with explanatory comments.
-The vice president should respond in writing to the Internal Audit Manager that he/she has reviewed, agrees or disagrees with the audit report and response.
+The vice president should respond in writing to the Chief Audit Executive that he/she has reviewed the audit report and response.

 Final Audit Report

-After considering the responses of the audited department head and the cognizant vice president, and after making any changes which may be appropriate, the final audit report shall be submitted to the president, with copies to the chairperson of the Board of Regents, Regents audit review subcommittee members, chairperson of the Board of Trustees, cognizant vice president, vice president for administrative services, head of the audited department, the commissioner of higher education, and the associate commissioner for business affairs, and the supervising general auditor.
+After considering the responses of the audited department head and the cognizant vice president, and after making any changes which may be appropriate, the final audit report shall be submitted to the president, with copies to the Board of Trustees audit committee and line management through the cognizant vice president.
 A copy of the responses of the department head and the cognizant vice president will be included in the final report.

-Compliance Review
+Follow-up Review

 Within a reasonable time following the release of the audit report, ordinarily six months, Internal Audit will conduct a review of actions taken in response to the audit report.
-At the completion of the review, a compliance report will be distributed to those who received the original audit report.
-The compliance report will state if appropriate steps have been initiated by the audited department, and will identify any items where further action is considered necessary.
+At the completion of the review, a follow-up report will be distributed to those who received the original audit report.
+The follow-up report will state if appropriate steps have been initiated by the audited department, and will identify any items where further action is considered necessary.

-If the report indicates substantial noncompliance, the cognizant vice president shall investigate the reasons for noncompliance, and submit a letter of explanation and resolution to the president, with a copy to Internal Audit who will submit the letter to the Regents audit review subcommittee.
+References

+Utah Code §63I-5, Utah Internal Audit Act

+Utah State Board of Regents Policy R567, Internal Audit Program

+Utah State Board of Regents Policy R565, Audit Committees

+Institute of Internal Auditors, International Standards for the Professional Practice of Internal Auditing

 Approved: Institutional Council 2/11/85